TexBlock/TiC-Wiki/Beheading-Recipe-JSON.md

 ## Player Beheading Recipe
-A dummy recipe that can be disabled to disable player beheading.
+A special recipe that causes player heads to drop with the proper skin applied.
+Can be disabled to disable player beheading.
 ### Keys
 `type`: `"tconstruct:player_beheading"`.